Writing

 Fluency is dangerous.
 A model can make a weak product idea sound mature.
 It can give a fake sense of completeness to an analysis that never touched a user, a metric, or the implemented surface.
 It can generate recommendations that feel thoughtful because the prose has good posture.

-A mature system produces better judgment, not just better tickets
+A mature system produces better judgment

 The output of this kind of workflow can be a backlog item, but that is not the only valuable artifact.
 It can also produce a critique memo, a design-system rule, a copy pattern, an eval rubric, a risk register, a research question, a prototype variant, or a reusable skill that lets another designer run the same analysis next week.